luminovang/luminova/docs/basic.md

 #### Manual Caching and Renewal

-This approach uses traditional if-else checking, to first verify if cache has expired before rendering new content or calling the reuse method.
+This approach uses a traditional if-else check to first verify if the cache has expired.
+If the cache is still valid, the existing content is rendered when you call the `reuse` method.
+If the cache has expired, new content is generated to refresh the content.

 ```php
 <?php